Thinking of Getting a Home Loan as a Contractor? Here’s How

-Being self-employed definitely has its perks – setting your own hours, choosing your projects – but it can be a headache when you're applying for a home loan.
+Being self-employed definitely has its perks – setting your own hours, choosing your projects – but it can be a headache when you’re applying for a home loan.
 Lenders much prefer applicants who have worked at one salaried job for at least two years, even if your annual income is just as high.
-It's frustrating, but lenders have to make sure that you'll be able to pay them back.
+It’s frustrating trying to get a home loan as a contractor, but lenders have to make sure that you’ll be able to pay them back.

 1. Find Out: Are You a Contractor?

 In most cases, you qualify as an independent contractor if you’re not on anybody’s payroll and don’t receive a W-2 at the end of the year.
 You usually pay for all of your own equipment and are hired for the duration of a project, not in any kind of permanent capacity.
 Fortunately, as an independent contractor, you usually get to set your own hours.

 Being an independent contractor has its ups and downs, but lenders usually focus on the downs.
 There’s no guarantee that you’ll be employed next year.
 You don’t have paystubs to show how much you take home every month.

 It’s not a lost cause; you just have to prove your case in other ways when trying to get a home loan as a contractor.

 Getting a home loan as a contractor is all about making your case.
 You have to show a lender that you’re a responsible borrower, have the income to afford monthly payments, and have a plan “B” in place in case something goes wrong.
 Here’s what they look at to figure that out.